Custom-Roles-for-TTT/TTT-Custom-Roles/CONVARS.md

-ttt_arsonist_spawn_weight                      1       // The weight assigned to spawning the Arsonist ttt_hivemind_spawn_weight                      1       // The weight assigned to spawning the Hive Mind ttt_plaguemaster_spawn_weight                  1       // The weight assigned to spawning the Plaguemaster
+ttt_arsonist_spawn_weight                      1       // The weight assigned to spawning the Arsonist ttt_hivemind_spawn_weight                      1       // The weight assigned to spawning the Hive Mind ttt_plaguemaster_spawn_weight                  1       // The weight assigned to spawning the Plaguemaster ttt_cannibal_spawn_weight                      1       // The weight assigned to spawning the Cannibal

 // (Note: Each role is limited to one player per round.)